 Let's talk about motivating frontline employees for a moment.
 One thing that the global pandemic has recently taught us is that frontline employees, like first responders, grocery store clerks, delivery personnel, mail carriers, and the like are essential during times of crisis.

-So, how exactly do you motivate your frontline employees, like your flight attendants, servers, teachers, electricians, construction workers, sales associates, store managers, first responders, and personal trainers?
+So, is motivating your frontline employees top of mind for your organization?
+How do you motivate your frontline employees, like your first responders, grocery store associates, electricians, construction workers, sales associates, store managers, servers, teachers, or personal trainers?

 If you’ve found yourself asking this very question, you’ve come to the right place – in this blog, we’re going to give you four key tips for motivating your frontline employees.
 Read along to learn more!

 Why Motivating Frontline Employees is a Good Idea

 In these times of unrest and upheaval, frontline employees are being recognized as heroes.
 Whether they're transporting our sick, filling our prescriptions, stocking our shelves, delivering our packages, driving our food & essentials to where they need to be, taking care of our elderly, protecting our borders, or preparing food, there's a massive focus on frontline workers all over the globe.
 It's important to recognize that your frontline employees play a significant role in how your business operates, and what role they play.